orbiting/republik-frontend/README.md

 cd ../republik-frontend
 npm i
+# deeply link styleguide and some peers
-npm run sg:link # adds a tmp preinstall to unlink
+# and add a tmp preinstall script to unlink
-// do stuff
+npm run sg:link

+# do your work

+# simply run npm install to unlink
-npm i # unlinks, rms tmp preinstall and installs npm versions
+# rm the links and the tmp preinstall script
+# reinstall stuff via npm
+npm i
 ```

 _Why? `glamor`, `react` and `react-dom` use singletons.
-And `peerDependencies` are not «flattened» when `npm link`ed.
-While linked you are using those packages from the styleguide._
+And `peerDependencies` are not flattened when `npm link`ed—two versions with their own singletons end up running.
+While linked this way those packages are linked to the styleguide node_modules folder._

 ### Curtain